-Ground Safety
+Ground Safety and Maintenance

-Outdoor lighting illuminates campus pathways and building entrances.
+UTHealth maintains campus facilities in a manner that minimizes hazardous and unsafe conditions.
+Outdoor lighting illuminates campus pathways and building or property entrances.
 Efforts are made to trim shrubbery and trees to minimize shadowed areas.
 Reports of any related safety concerns can be directed to UT Police at 713-792-2890.